Lucius D. Clay: Treatment of Nazis during governorship

-In 1946, Clay announced to West German officials that he was disappointed with their results from denazification tribunals:"I do not see how you can demonstrate your ability for self-government nor your will for democracy if you are going to evade or shirk the first unpleasant and difficult task that falls upon you.
+In 1946, Clay announced to western German officials that he was disappointed with their results from denazification tribunals:"I do not see how you can demonstrate your ability for self-government nor your will for democracy if you are going to evade or shirk the first unpleasant and difficult task that falls upon you.
 Unless there is real and rapid improvement, I can only assume that German administration is unwilling to accept this responsibility."The results temporarily improved after Clay ordered them to make improvements within 60 days.
 In late 1948, Clay admitted he did not enjoy, in his position as Military Governor, having to regularly "sign many death warrants and to approve many life imprisonments."
 Nevertheless, he was willing to and did approve most death sentences imposed by American military tribunals.
 He also approved all but one of the sentences imposed in the Subsequent Nuremberg trials.

 Near the end of the occupation, Clay openly admitted his hopes for denazification were failing.
 In early 1948, a blanket stay of execution had been granted to all of the Nazi war criminals on death row in the U.S. occupation zone, with the exception of the seven defendants condemned at the Doctors' Trial.
 This came after false allegations of torture were propagated by several politicians in the United States, notably Senator Joseph McCarthy.
 In October 1948, however, the stay was removed for nearly everyone, excluding those convicted in the Malmedy massacre trial.
 Upon the lifting of the stay, Clay embarked on a spate of last-minute mass executions, believing that as time passed, pressure would increase for the death sentences to be commuted.
 In response, the German Catholic priests started objecting to not only the executions, but the prosecutions of war criminals outright.
 However, their pleas failed to convince Clay to halt the executions.
 Between October 1948 and March 1949, over 100 Nazi war criminals convicted by U.S. military tribunals were hanged at Landsberg Prison.